Tchongas/mimoz/docs/PAYMENTS.md

 ## Overview

-Mimoz uses [AbacatePay](https://abacatepay.com) as the payment gateway for processing gift card purchases via PIX (Brazilian instant payment system).
+Tapresente uses [AbacatePay](https://abacatepay.com) as the payment gateway for processing gift card purchases via PIX (Brazilian instant payment system).

 The integration is designed to be:
 - **Gateway-agnostic**: Easy to swap to another provider if needed